johnstaveley/SecurityEssentials/Developer README.md

 	Roslyn Analyzers
 	TSLint

-FXCop and code analysis have switches to check security.
+Roslyn Analyzers and code analysis have switches to check security.
 They are added through NuGet packages and then you can see the analyzers installed under references.
 Each of the analyzers contains code rules, the severity of which can be tweeked for your application.
 A detailed description can also be viewed.
-The security rules 'SecurityRulesEnabled.ruleset' is taken from %USERPROFILE%\.nuget\packages\microsoft.codeanalysis.fxcopanalyzers\ then current version and rulesets subfolder.
+The security rules 'SecurityRulesEnabled.ruleset' is taken from %USERPROFILE%\.nuget\packages\microsoft.codeanalysis.netanalyzers\ then current version and rulesets subfolder.
 Get SecurityRulesEnabled.ruleset and copy it to the root of your project.
 Then edit the project add <CodeAnalysisRuleSet>SecurityRulesEnabled.ruleset</CodeAnalysisRuleSet> to the first property group.
 This will only show you security issues.